 It is effective and functional

-Compared to social users, your list is made up of an audience that is already lukewarm or warm, that is, one that has already shown some level of interest in you and already knows you more or less well (otherwise they wouldn't have left you their email).
-You can also segment potential customers based on their needs by tracking how they interact with your marketing materials.
+Compared to social users, your list is made up of an audience that is already lukewarm or warm, that is, one that has already shown some level of interest in you and already knows you more or less well (otherwise they wouldn't have left you their e-mail).
+You can also segment potential customers according to their needs by tracking how they interact with your marketing materials.
 This allows you to send them content and offers that are most likely to interest them.

 So have I convinced you?